lsimons/caseum/docs/guides/whiteboarding.md

 No whiteboard?
 No problem!
 Well, actually, a bit of a problem.
 Can't you go and buy a bunch of whiteboards?

-### Digital whiteboards is worse for communication
+### Digital whiteboards are worse for communication

 If you have a fully remote team using physical whiteboards may be impractical.
 In that case consider drawing on paper and sharing the designs using video conference software.
 You can also use online digital whiteboard software like [excalidraw](https://excalidraw.com/).